urob/zmk-config/readme.md

 characters.
 I am planning to extend the use to various firmware interactions once I figure out the technical details.

-See [zmk-helpers](https://github.com/urob/zmk-helpers?tab=readme-ov-file#unicode-characters-and-language-collection) for instructions on how to set up unicode and international characters for the leader key.
-The symbols will not work otherwise!
+NOTE: See [zmk-helpers](https://github.com/urob/zmk-helpers?tab=readme-ov-file#unicode-characters-and-language-collection) for instructions on how to set up unicode and international characters for the leader key.
+As of right now, the leader key has no sequences implemented.

 ## Issues and workarounds